-We will organise your transfer from your hotel to the train station at Lillehammer, this is included in your trip fee.
+We will organise your transfer from your hotel in Skeikampen to the train station at Lillehammer, this is included in your trip fee.
 The train we will aim for is the 0907 hrs leaving Lillehammer for Oslo Gardermoen airport.
 It arrives at the airport at 1101hrs.
 These train times will be published three months before the travel date and may vary by a few minutes.
 If you need to reach the airport earlier PLEASE ADVISE US AS SOON AS POSSIBLE.
 If you choose to leave the hotel in Skeikampen either before or after the group transfer to Lillehammer this will be at your own cost.
-The trains from Lillehammer to Oslo Gardermoen Airport leave approximately every hour throughout the day, and the train journey takes around 2 hrs.
+The trains from Lillehammer to Oslo Gardermoen Airport leave approximately every hour throughout the day.
 It may be possible to take a bus from Skei at the end of the last day of skiing to reach Lillehammer that evening with a view to taking an early train to Oslo.
 Please contact us if you would like to consider this option.

 For further details, please read the Insurance section on our website.

 Winter temperatures in Scandinavia are 'according to the locals' warmer in recent years than previously which is why we now run trips in the months of January, and February, as well as March and April.
 Even in January when the daylight hours are short we find that we have more than enough time for skiing.
 We have never yet had guests feeling they were losing out in terms of ski hours by booking in January or February.
 There is a special pleasure to starting your ski day in the sunrise, and skiing back with the sunset.

 Historically temperatures in December have averaged -8°Celsius (17.4°F), in January -9.7°Celsius (14.5°F), in February -9.2°Celsius (15.4°F), in March -6.6°Celsius (20.1°F), and in April -2.3°Celsius (27.9°).